shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![](./assets/images/4_block_puzzle_3.webp)
 ![](./assets/images/4_block_puzzle_4.webp)

-Avoid the mummies and proceed up the stairs.
+Kill the two Mummies and proceed up the stairs.
-Proceed to the bottom of the next room, then pass the golem whilst avoiding it.
+Proceed to the bottom of the next room, then kill the Clay Golem with ![][icon_cloud] Cloud before exiting.
 Proceed through the immediate ↙️ exit.
-In the room with the flame jet, use ![][icon_flame] Flame on the mummy to activate the torch, then proceed up the stairs.
+In the room with the flame jet, use ![][icon_flame] Flame on the Mummy to activate the torch, then proceed up the stairs.
-Avoid the slimes and open the blue chest for a ![][icon_triangle_key] key.
+Avoid the Yellow Slimes and open the blue chest for a ![][icon_triangle_key] key.

 Backtrack downstairs and proceed through the ↙️ exit.
 Push the block and proceed through the ↘️ exit.